Dog wash in Smithfield

 The Johnston County Republican Women will meet at 6:30 p.m.
 Thursday, July 18, at Festejos Mexican Bar and Grill, 905 E. Main St., Clayton.
 Dinner will be at 6 p.m.
 Joyce Krawiec, vice chair of the N.C.
 Republican Party, will speak.
 For more information, call Teresa Grant at 919-606-1070 or email firstname.lastname@example.org.

-The Clayton Senior Activity Center and the Clayton Parks and Recreation Department is offering the following programs for adults 60 and older.
+The Clayton Senior Activity Center and the Clayton Parks and Recreation Department are offering the following programs for adults 60 and older.
 For more information, call 919-553-4350.

-Bridge class A bridge class meets at 1 p.m.
+Bridge class – A bridge class meets at 1 p.m.
 Fridays at the Clayton Senior Activity Center, 303 Dairy Road.
-All skill levels are welcome.
-Refreshments and coffee are available.
+All skill levels welcome.
+Refreshments and coffee available.

 DVD on stuttering

 “Stuttering and Your Child: Help for Parents,” a DVD, is available at the Public Library of Johnston County and Smithfield Public Library, 309 E. Market St., Smithfield.
 It features experts who address common concerns, such as how to help the child at home and whether or not to seek the advice of a speech pathologist.

 Veteran needs help